scottwittenburg/web-hpc-manager/README.md

 Documentation
 -------------

-Please see the documentation in the `doc` folder.
+Eventually, documentation will appear in the `doc` folder.